Stand Against Racism

 90's Community Youth Jam

-Come dance, enjoy performance pieces from local artists & musicians, and join in the fun!
-This event provides a safe and supportive environment for local 12-18 year olds to interact with other students and community members.
+This event provided a safe and supportive environment for local 12-18 year olds to interact with other students and community members.

 Potluck For Peace

 Potluck for Peace is an effort to impact peaceful change in the community through food, fellowship, and enriching dialogue.
 By combining a wide variety of community members, we hope to create a powerful conversation about change, acceptance, and awareness.
-Join our panel as we discuss “Women Leading Through Generations."
-Guest panelists include Yndiana Montes, Henriett Jones, Connie Jordan, Maria Castillo, Elizabeth Barfield, Linda Rawley Thompson, Khalilah Olokunola, Maylee Chai, Resea Willis, and Waltrina Barnett.
+Our guest panelists discussed “Women Leading Through Generations."
+Thank you to panelists Yndiana Montes, Henriett Jones, Connie Jordan, Maria Castillo, Elizabeth Barfield, Linda Rawley Thompson, Khalilah Olokunola, Maylee Chai, Resea Willis, and Waltrina Barnett.

 "Take your Lunch & Take a Stand"

-Take your lunch and take a stand!
-Join us for The Stand Against Racism from 11 am to Noon, immediately followed by entertainment, guest speakers, food trucks & more!
-Participants are encouraged to bring signs for The Stand and comfortable shoes.
-Performances by Port City Dragons of Creative Flame, Wilmington Drum and Dance, GLOW Girls Academy Performance Troupe, Madafo Lloyd Wilson, Kobe & Kylah African Dancers, Selected members of Physical Graffiti Dance Troupe, Laura McClean, Blaire Postman, Airynn Robinson, "Falling for Tuesday," and guest appearance from members of Dark Water Rising.
+Community members joined us for The Stand Against Racism, immediately followed by entertainment, guest speakers, food trucks & more!
+Thank you to Port City Dragons of Creative Flame, Wilmington Drum and Dance, GLOW Girls Academy Performance Troupe, Madafo Lloyd Wilson, Kobe & Kylah African Dancers, Selected members of Physical Graffiti Dance Troupe, Laura McClean, Blaire Postman, Airynn Robinson, "Falling for Tuesday," and guest appearance from members of Dark Water Rising.

 13th Film Screening

 In this thought-provoking documentary, scholars, activists and politicians analyze the criminalization of African Americans and the U.S. prison boom.
-Join us for this in-depth look at the prison system in the United States and how it reveals the nation's history of racial inequality.
-A discussion of the film and its issues, themes, and ideas will immediately follow.
-Live music and food to begin at 4 pm, with the film screening scheduled for 5:30pm and discussion to follow.
+A discussion of the film and its issues, themes, and ideas immediately followed.

 Soul Sessions Open Mic Night